MicrosoftDocs/xamarin-docs/docs/android/wear/deploy-test/debug-on-emulator.md

 ## Summary

-This guide explained how to configure the Google Android Emulator for Wear development and launch a Wear virtual device for debugging.
+This guide explained how to configure the Android Emulator for Wear development and launch a Wear virtual device for debugging.